App Development Timeline in 2026

 Most MVPs start with the backend.
 That includes databases, servers, and APIs.
 It is the part users do not see, but it runs everything.

-Then we build the frontend.
+Then the frontend takes shape.
 That is what users interact with, the screens, buttons, and flows you reviewed in the prototype.

 For a typical MVP, engineering often takes 8 to 18 weeks.
 The range comes down to feature complexity, integrations, and how many platforms you support.

 The goal is not to ship the most features.
-The goal is to ship the right set of features with solid quality, then learn from users.
+The goal is to ship the right features at a solid quality level, then learn from users.

 Cross-Platform Choices That Can Reduce Time

-Some teams choose a cross-platform approach so they can ship iOS and Android from one codebase.
-This can reduce build time and cost, especially for MVPs.
+Some teams choose a cross-platform approach so they can launch on iOS and Android from one codebase.
+This can cut time and cost for an MVP.

-The right choice depends on your product, your budget, and your performance needs.
-If you need help planning the build and staffing, start with our digital product development services guide.
+The right choice depends on the product, budget, and performance needs.
+If you are weighing those tradeoffs, our digital product development services page shows how Refact plans and builds products from strategy through launch.

 Ensuring a Strong Launch with QA Testing